 - To defend against a delay claim, it becomes critical to go behind budgeting and accounting methodology.
 Our attorneys and relevant experts meticulously comb through job records, documented communications and e-mails, project files, and financial documentation such as budgets, bids, and proposals to track them throughout the duration of a construction project.
 Doing so will allow us to determine if items budgeted in one phase of the project were properly charged against that phase.

 Evaluations like these can be time-consuming endeavors which require review of thousands of pages of documents, files, and electronic data.
 However, they can unearth insight and information crucial to both construction delay claims and construction defect claims – two allegations which commonly arise in the same case.

-Speak With A Houston Construction Delay Attorney
+Speak With a Houston-based Construction Delay Attorney

-Hendershot Cowart, P.C. is a Houston-based civil trial firm that serves clients throughout Texas in a range of construction law matters – from construction contract review, negotiation, and drafting to construction arbitration and litigation over delay, defect, and other damages claims.
+Hendershot Cowart P.C. is a Houston-based civil trial firm that serves clients throughout Texas in a range of construction law matters – from construction contract review, negotiation, and drafting to construction arbitration and litigation over delay, defect, and other damages claims.
 Our firm handles cases involving commercial construction projects.

-If you wish to discuss a potential construction delay claim or any construction legal matter, call (713) 909-7323 or contact us onlineto speak with an attorney.
+If you wish to discuss a potential construction delay claim or any construction legal matter, call (713) 909-7323 or contact us online to speak with an attorney.